Clonal Diversity at Cancer Recurrence: Introduction

-In this article, we investigate two indices of clonal diversity: the number of clones and the Simpson's Index at cancer recurrence.
+In this article, we investigate two indices of clonal diversity: the number of mutant clones and the Simpson's Index of mutant clones at cancer recurrence.
+In Section \ref{result_diversity_indices}, we obtain the limit of the expectation of the scaled number of mutant clones and the scaled Simpson's Index (at a deterministic time close to the cancer recurrence time) per Lemma \ref{expectation_without_conditioning} and Proposition \ref{simpson_without_conditioning} respectively.
+In Section \ref{Sec:estimator}, we use our asymptotic results for the number of clones and Simpson's Index to develop statistical methods for estimating model parameters.
+In Section \ref{sec:results_with_conditioning}, we study the number of mutant clones and the Simpson's Index of mutant clones conditioned on early recurrence in the special case of deterministically decaying sensitive population.
 In Proposition \ref{proposition_diversity}, we show that the distribution of the number of mutant clones at cancer recurrence conditioned on early recurrence stochastically dominates that without conditioning in the large population limit.
-To establish Proposition \ref{proposition_diversity}, we first show that the stochastic dominance result holds for the number of clones at a deterministic approximation to the cancer recurrence time, both with and without conditioning on early recurrence.
-We then show that the total variation distance between our target distribution and that at the deterministic time approaches zero.
-In Lemma \ref{expectation_without_conditioning} and \ref{expectation_with_conditioning}, we obtain the limit of the expectation of the scaled number of mutant clones (at two deterministic times close to cancer recurrence times) with and without conditioning on early recurrence.
+In Lemma \ref{expectation_with_conditioning}, we obtain the limit of the expectation of the scaled number of mutant clones conditioned on early recurrence.
 We find that the expected number of clones conditioned on early recurrence is higher than that without conditioning.
-In Proposition \ref{period_clones_result}, we show that conditioned on early recurrence, the number of clones generated in any given sufficiently small time period is concentrated at a larger number than would be expected without conditioning.
-To prove this result, we obtain the optimal number of clones which minimizes the large deviations rate of a related event.
-We then show that by carefully dividing the set of the possible number of clones into a finite number of disjoint subsets (one of which contains the optimal number), the probability that the number of clones conditioned on early recurrence falls in any subset other than the one containing the optimal number decays exponentially fast.
-In Theorem \ref{Simpson_conditioning_I} and Proposition \ref{simpson_without_conditioning}, we obtain the limit of the expectation of the scaled Simpson's Index of mutant clones with and without conditioning on early recurrence.
-To prove our result for the conditioned Simpson's Index (Theorem \ref{Simpson_conditioning_I}), we employ an exponential shift technique followed by the Berry-Esseen expansion for a lattice distribution.
-Our result is closely related to the Gibbs Conditioning Principle, which states that the conditioned marginal law (conditioned on a rare event) of a sequence of i.i.d random variables is approximately the law that minimizes the relative entropy with respect to its original law under the corresponding constraint (see Chapter 7.3 of \cite{LD}).
-Simulation results indicate that the Simpson's Index conditioned on early recurrence is larger than that without conditioning.
+In Proposition \ref{period_clones_result}, we show that, conditioned on early recurrence, the number of clones generated in any given sufficiently small time period is concentrated at a larger number than would be expected without conditioning.
+In Theorem \ref{Simpson_conditioning_I}, we obtain the limit of the expectation of the scaled Simpson's Index of mutant clones conditioned on early recurrence.
+Simulation results indicate that the Simpson's Index conditioned on early recurrence is smaller than that without conditioning.
 All of our findings suggest that early recurrence is associated with higher clonal diversity.
-Lastly, we use our asymptotic results for the number of clones and Simpson's Index to build statistics that can estimate our three model parameters.
+In particular, our results indicate that early recurrence is driven by a larger than expected number of mutations which leads to a more diverse resistant population.